theultimaterage/theultimaterage/README.md

 - 👋 Hi, I’m @theultimaterage
-- 👀 I’m interested in getting a job in Software Development and/or Cyber Security
+- 👀 I’m interested in taking over the world
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently plotting world takeover
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on pushing humanity to become a Kardashev Type 1 civilization
-- 📫 How to reach me ... https://www.theultimaterage.com
+- 📫 How to reach me ... @theultimaterage079 on TikTok

 <!---
 theultimaterage/theultimaterage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.